piskvorky/gensim/docs/_sources/tut1.txt

 to tokenize, followed by lowercasing each word.
 In fact, we use this particular (simplistic) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.

-The ways to process documents are so versatile and application- and language-dependent that we decided to *not* constrain them by any interface.
+The ways to process documents are so varied and application- and language-dependent that we decided to *not* constrain them by any interface.
 Instead, a document is represented by the features extracted from it, not by its "surface" string form.
 How you get to the features is up to you; what follows is just one common scenario.